Brennall/HFH-SRD/Chapter02.md

 Because of their devotion to arcane study, mages receive limited combat training.
 At first level, mages hit an unarmored foe (AC 0) with an attack throw of 10+.
 They advance in attack throws and saving throws only two points every six levels of experience (i.e., half as fast as fighters).
 They may only fight with quarterstaffs, clubs, daggers, and darts.
 They are unable to use shields, fight with two weapons, or wear any kind of armor.
 For these reasons, mages are quite vulnerable to physical danger, and in an adventuring group they should be protected.

 In exchange for these weaknesses, mages can learn and cast many powerful arcane spells.
 The number and levels of spells the mage can use in a single day are listed on the Mage Spell Progression table.
-A mage’s spell selection is limited to the spells in his repertoire.
-A mage’s repertoire can include a number of spells up to to the number and level of spells listed for his level, increased by his Intelligence bonus.
+A mage's spell selection is limited to the spells in his repertoire.
+A mage's repertoire can include a number of spells up to to the number and level of spells listed for his level, increased by his Intelligence bonus.
 For instance, Quintus, a 3rd level mage, is able to cast 2 1st level spells and 1 2nd level spell per day.
 If he has 16 INT (+2 modifier) he can have up to 4 1st level and 3 2nd level spells in his repertoire.
 More information on casting spells and individual spell descriptions can be found in the Spells chapter.

 When a mage reaches 5th level (Thaumaturge), he may begin to research spells, scribe magical scrolls, and brew potions.
 When a mage reaches 9th level (Wizard), he is able to create more powerful magic items such as weapons, rings, and staffs.
 A mage may also build a sanctum, often a great tower, when he reaches 9th level.
 He will then attract 1d6 apprentices of 1st-3rd level plus 2d6 normal men seeking to become mages.
 Their intelligence scores will be above average, but many will become discouraged from the rigorous mental training and quit after 1d6 months.
-While in the mage’s service, apprentices must be provided food and lodging, but need not be paid wages.
+While in the mage's service, apprentices must be provided food and lodging, but need not be paid wages.
 If the mage builds a dungeon beneath or near his tower, monsters will start to arrive to dwell within, followed shortly by adventurers seeking to fight them.
-Additional rules for mages’ sanctum are detailed in the Campaign chapter.
+Additional rules for mages' sanctum are detailed in the Campaign chapter.

 At 11th level, a mage may learn and cast ritual arcane spells of great power (7th, 8th, and 9th level), craft magical constructs, and create magical cross-breeds.
 If chaotic, the mage may create necromantic servants and become undead.
 These rules are in the Campaign chapter.